The following grades are used at Middlebury College:

 B. Probation and Failure

 All undergraduate students have the same probation and failure rules.
-These rules also apply to Middlebury undergraduates who enroll in Middlebury Schools Abroad and summer Language Schools.
+These rules also apply to Middlebury undergraduates who enroll in Language Schools, Schools Abroad, Bread Loaf School of English, School of the Environment, and externally sponsored programs approved by the office of International Programs and Off-Campus Study.
 The Administration Committee will exercise considerable leniency in responding to first-year, first-term students and therefore will give strong consideration to readmitting a student who has received academic failure unless the student has demonstrated flagrant neglect of his/her school work.

 Probation (please also refer to the section on Student Status; F. Withdrawal Due to Academic Failure):